Cincinnati Reds Tickets

 Gates typically open 90 minutes before the first pitch for regular games.
 For certain games, gates may open two hours prior.
 It's best to check the Reds’ official website or your ticket for specific details.

-Can I bring outside food and beverages into the ballpark?
+Can I bring outside food and beverages into Great American Ball Park?

-Yes, there are several parking lots and garages around Great American Ball Park.
-Parking prices vary, and it is recommended to arrive early to secure a spot.
+There are several parking lots and garages around Great American Ball Park.
+Parking prices vary and it is recommended to arrive early to secure a spot.

 The Reds frequently offer promotions and theme nights throughout the season, including fireworks shows, giveaways, and family-friendly events.
 Check the Reds' promotional schedule online for more details.